Pond Inlet: Tourism

 As a tourist destination, Pond Inlet is considered one of Canada's "Jewels of the North".
 It is one of the most picturesque communities with mountain ranges visible in all directions.
 Icebergs are most often accessible from the community within walking distance or a short snowmobile ride in winter.
 Pond Inlet boasts a nearby floe edge, several dozen glaciers, explorable ice caves, and many grand and picturesque inlets.
 Barren-ground caribou, ringed seal, narwhals and polar bears are just some of the wildlife that can be encountered while travelling out on the land.
 The area is also home to Sirmilik National Park (/ˈsɜrməlɪk/; Inuktitut: "the place of glaciers"), name for the glaciers that can be observed there.

 By 1999, Pond Inlet was receiving about 1,500 visitors from six to eight cruise ships with tours usually organized around the hamlet's newly built Nattinnak Visitor Centre and the Rebecca P. Idlout Public Library and archives.
 The Nattinnak Centre offers a variety of on-shore programs, which may include a walking tour of the hamlet, a visit to the Qilaukat Thule site near Salmon River, and/or a cultural performance—with a focus on the creation of Nunavut.
 Pond Inlet carvers, artists, performers, and others benefit from this "locally-generated economic activity."
 In 1996, the Rebecca P. Idlout library was moved to its current location in the building it shares with the Nattinnak centre.
 The building, which is on the waterfront, overlooks Tasiujaq and Bylot Island.
 The library, which first opened in November 1988, was named after Idlout, who was a graduate of the Nunavut Teacher Education Program and was very involved in young people's education in Nunavut.

 Tununiq Sauniq Co-op

 The Tununiq Sauniq Co-operative, a member of Arctic Co-operatives Limited, was incorporated in 1968.
 In Pond Inlet, businesses include a retail store, convenience store, hotel, fuel delivery, Yamaha snowmobile and ATV repair shop, cable television services and property rentals.
 It serves the community by managing contracts and delivering goods and services to the citizens of Pond Inlet.
-Some of the services the Co-op provides are: school bus services, Canadian North airline agents, Qilaut heavy equipment rentals and services, construction contracts, T.V. cable services, a grocery and department store, Yamaha snowmobile and ATV repair shop, and others.
+Some of the services the Co-op provides are: school bus services, Canadian North airline agents, Qilaut heavy equipment rentals and services, construction contracts, TV cable services, a grocery and department store, Yamaha snowmobile and ATV repair shop, and others.
 It also has the largest hotel in the community, the Sauniq Inns North Hotel.